sifat95/tesseract-fine-tuning/README.md

 Example dataset can be found [here](https://github.com/tesseract-ocr/tesstrain/blob/master/ocrd-testset.zip)

+* make lists GROUND_TRUTH_DIR=data/ben_nid-ground-truth OUTPUT_DIR=data/ben_nid-ground-truth/

+It will generate box files, lstmf files and a list of all lstmf files for training and evaluation.

+For more information follow [this readme](https://github.com/tesseract-ocr/tesstrain)

+## Fine-Tuning

+* git clone https://github.com/tesseract-ocr/tesseract.git
+* git clone https://github.com/tesseract-ocr/tessdata_best.git

+The idea of fine tuning is really to apply it to one of the fully-trained existing models.

+1. The model can be trained using the scripts from [tesstrain](https://github.com/tesseract-ocr/tesstrain) using the following command

 * make training MODEL_NAME=name of the resulting model \
   START_MODEL=Name of the model to continue from.
 Default: '' \
   TESSDATA=Path to the .traineddata directory to start finetuning from \
   FINETUNE_TYPE=Impact

-It will generate a traineddata(fine tuned), box files, lstmf files and a list of all lstmf files.
+It will generate a traineddata(fine tuned).

-For more information follow [this readme](https://github.com/tesseract-ocr/tesstrain)

-## Fine-Tuning (Explained using tesseract command)

-* git clone https://github.com/tesseract-ocr/tesseract.git
-* git clone https://github.com/tesseract-ocr/tessdata_best.git

-The idea of fine tuning is really to apply it to one of the fully-trained existing models.
+2. Fine tuning instructions are also provided in the tesseract documentations which is summarized beow:

-So copy the traineddata which you want to fine-tune from tessdata_best to tesseract/tessdata.
-I have used ben.traineddata.
+Copy the traineddata which is to be fine-tuned, from tessdata_best to tesseract/tessdata.
+Here ben.traineddata is used.

 Next generate the lstm file from tarineddata.